farkasviktor/BackUp-MST_MS-101T00_Microsoft_365_Mobility_and_Security/Instructions/Labs/LAB_AK_01_Lab1_Ex3_PIM_Self_Approval.md

 2. In your InPrivate browser session, enter the following URL in the address bar: **https://portal.azure.com**

-3. You're now going to log into Azure as Patti Fernandez.
-In the **Sign in** window, enter **PattiF@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
+3. You're now going to log into Azure as Alex Wilber.
+In the **Sign in** window, enter **AlexW@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider) and then select **Next**.
 In the **Enter password** window, enter **User.pw1** and then select **Sign in**.
 In the **Stay signed in?** dialog box, select the **Don't show this again** check box and then select **Yes**.

 4. In the **Welcome to Microsoft Azure** dialog box that appears, select **Maybe later** to skip the tour.

-5. In the **Microsoft Azure** portal, in the **Azure services** section, and then on the right side of the section, select **More services**.
+5. In the **Microsoft Azure** portal, on the right-side of the **Azure services** section, select **More services**.
 This opens the **All services** window.

 6. In the **All services** window, enter **priv** in the **Search** box at the top of the page.
 In the list of search results, select **Azure AD Privileged Identity Management**.

 7. In the **Privileged Identity Management | Quick start** window, in the **Tasks** section in the left-hand navigation pane, select **My Roles**.

 8. In the **My roles | Azure AD roles** window, the **Eligible assignments** tab is displayed by default.
-Remember, in the prior task Holly assigned Patti as a member of the **PIM-Global-Admiistrators** group, which Holly later assigned as an eligible group for the Global Administrator role.
-As such, this role appears in the list of **Eligible assignments**.
-Under the **Action** column for the Global Administrator role, select **Activate**.
+Remember, in the prior task Holly assigned Alex as a member of the **PIM-Helpdesk-Admiistrators** group, which Holly later assigned as an eligible group for the Helpdesk Administrator role.
+As such, this role appears in the list of **Eligible assignments** for Alex. <br/>

-9. In the **Activate - Global Administrator** pane, a warning message is displayed at the top of the pane indicating additional verification is required.
-Select this message, which is hyperlinked.

-10. In the **More information required** window that appears, select **Next**.

-11. In the **Enter password** window, enter **User.pw1** in the **Password** field and then select **Sign in**.

-12. On the **Microsoft Authenticator** page, you can download this mobile app or use a different method for MFA verification.
-For the purposes of this lab, we recommend you use your mobile phone so that you do not have to take time installing the Microsoft Authenticator app that you may not use again after this training class.
-Select the **I want to set up a different method** option at the bottom of the page.

-13. On the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use?** field, select **Phone**, and then select **Confirm**.

-14. In the **Phone** window that appears, under **What phone number would you like to use?** field, select your country or region, and then in the field next to it, enter your phone number (in the format **nnn-nnn-nnnn**).
-Verify the **Text me a code** option is selected and then select **Next**.

-15. Retrieve the verification code from the text message that is sent to your phone.

-16. In the **Phone** window, enter the 6 digit verification code in the **Enter code** field and then select **Next**.

-17. Once verification is complete and you receive a message indicating your phone was registered successfully, select **Next**.

-18. On the **Success!** page, select **Done**.

-19. If you receive a dialog box indicating your sign in has timed out, you will have to enter Patti's password of **User.pw1** and then you will be sent another verification code to your phone.
-On the **Enter code** window, enter this new code and then select **Verify**.

-20. If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed-out.
-If this occurs, you must sign in again with Holly's password of **User.pw1**.
-Another verification code will be texted to your phone, so enter it in the **Enter code** screen that appears and select **Verify**.
+    Select the **Active assignments** tab.
+Note that no Azure AD roles have yet to be assigned to Alex's account.

+9. Select the **Eligible assignments** tab.
+Under the **Action** column for the **Helpdesk Administrator** role, select **Activate**.

-21. In the **Activate - Global Administrator** pane that appears on the right-side of the screen, enter **Testing PIM** in the **Reason** field, and then select the **Activate** button at the bottom of the pane.
+10. In the **Activate - Helpdesk Administrator** pane, enter **Support requests from Sales team members that require resolution** in the **Reason** field.
+This is the reason why Alex wants to self-activate this role.
+Then select the **Activate** button at the bottom of the pane. <br/>

+    Note the three stages of activation that appear in the **Activate - Helpdesk Administrator** pane, and the progress made on each stage.
+After the final stage is completed, the **Activate - Helpdesk Administrator** pane will automatically close.

-22. On the **My roles | Azure AD roles** window, the **Eligible assignments** tab is displayed on the menu bar.
-Select the **Active assignments** tab that appears next to it.
-Note that no roles appear. <br/>
+11. On the **My roles | Azure AD roles** window, note that you're still in the **Eligible assignments** tab.
+Also note the message at the top of the window indicating **Your active roles have changed.
+Click here to view your active roles**.
+Select this message.
+This simply displays the **Active assignments** tab, which you could have selected yourself in liue of selecting the message.

-     **Note:** If you recall, back in Task 1 Holly set up the Global Administrator role so that activation to a user account will require approval.
-What Patti just did was request that the Global Admin role be activated for her user account.
-This will send a request to Holly, who can then either approve or deny Patti's request for role activation.
-Holly will review this request in the next task.

-23. Leave the InPrivate browser session open.
-You will return to it in the next task once Holly approves Patti's request.

-### Task 4 -  Approve the request for the Global Admin role

-Back in Task 1, Holly set herself up as the approver for the Global Administrator role.
-Since Patti has submitted a request to be assigned this role, Holly must review the request and determine whether to accept or deny it.

-1. In LON-CL1, select the Edge icon on your taskbar to see windows for the two Edge sessions that you have open - the window on the left is the original Edge browser session in which you are signed into **Microsoft 365** as **Holly Dickson**, and the window on the right is the InPrivate Browser session in which you are signed into **Azure AD** as **Patti Fernandez**. <br/>

-    Select the window on the left to go back to the original Edge browser session in which you are signed in as **Holly Dickson**.

-2. In your browser, select the **Global Administrator | Assignments** tab.
-This should display the **Global Administrator | Assignments** window in the **Azure Active Directory admin center**. <br/>

-    In the navigation thread at the top of the page (**All services > Privileged Identity Management > Adatum Corporation**, select **Privileged Identity Management**.

-3. In the **Privileged Identity Management | Quick start** window, in the middle pane under **Tasks**, select **Approve requests**.

-4. In the **Approve requests | Azure AD roles** window, in the **Requests for role activations** section, select the check box to the left of the Global Administrator request from Patti Fernandez, and then select the **Approve** button.

-5. In the **Approve Request** pane that appears on the right-side of the screen, enter **PIM testing** in the **Justification** field and then select **Confirm**.

-6. Select the **Edge** icon on the taskbar and switch back to the InPrivate browser session where Patti is signed in.
-In the **My roles | Azure AD roles** window that should still be displayed, the **Active assignments** tab is currently selected from the prior task, prior to approving Patti's request.
-Select **Refresh** on the menu bar.
-Note how the Global Administrator role is now activated for Patti. </br/>

-    You have just verified that Patti has been assigned the Global Administrator role using the Azure AD Privileged Identity Management solution.
+12. In the **Active assignments** tab, note the **Helpdesk Administrator** role now appears.
+Prior to activating this role, remember that you checked this tab earlier and no Azure AD roles appeared.
+Now that Alex has self-approved that the role, it's now been assigned to his account.

-7. Close the InPrivate browser session.
+13. Close the InPrivate browser session.
+You should now return to the **Azure Active Directory admin center**, which should be displaying the **Adatum Corporation | Setting** page.

-8. In your Edge browser session, close all the tabs except for the **Microsoft Office Home** tab and the **Microsoft 365 admin center** tab.
-Leave these two tabs open for the next lab.
+14. Leave your browser and all tabs open for the next task.

+As Alex Wilber, you have now self-approved the Helpdesk Administrator role.
+This has automatically assigned the role to Alex's account.

+### Task 4 -  Verify a PIM notification was issued

+When you earlier configured the Helpdesk Administrator role, you set up the notification feature so that Holly would be notified any time an eligible user activated the role.
+Since Alex Wilber just self-activated the role, Holly should receive a notification of this activity.
+This task will verify that Holly received this notification.

+1. You should still be logged into LON-CL1 as the local **Admin** account, and in your Edge browser, you should still be logged into Microsoft 365 as Holly Dickson.

+2. In your Edge browser, select a new tab and enter the following URL: **https://outlook.office365.com**

+3. **Outlook** will open.
+In the **Pick an account** window that appears, select **Holly@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+In the **Enter password** window, enter **User.pw1** and then select **Sign in**.

 # Proceed to Lab 1 - Exercise 4